Rising temperatures mean it's time to hit the diamond

 One other way to become involved in softball is as an umpire.
 The Farthest North Umpires Association offers free training in accordance with USA Softball rules.
 Working games at the high school, IGSA, GHSA, and adult slow-pitch leagues are all paid positions.

-Derek Copeland is the regional contact for umpiring, and he can be reached at 907-687-4188 or farthestnorthumpires@gmail.com.
+Derek Copeland is the regional contact for umpiring.
+He can be reached at 907-687-4188 or farthestnorthumpires@gmail.com.